akka/akka/akka-docs/src/main/paradox/common/cluster.md

 @@@ note

-This document describes the design concepts of the clustering.
+This document describes the design concepts of Akka Cluster.

 @@@